lnramirez/lnramirez-hugo/content/post/the-day-you-became-a-better-developer.md

 title = "The day you became a better developer"
 +++

 I didn't pass the phone interview.
-I was sad, frustrated and went full cognitive disonance.
+I was sad, frustrated and went full cognitive dissonance.
 I thought the interviewer was a jerk, he had his facts wrong and I did an amazing interview so they were going to call me.
 It didn't happen.

 After a couple of days of reiterating how it went, blow by blow, I realized that definitely I had made a fool of myself.
 It was basic object oriented programming questions and algorithms: